 The Pella Police Department assigns a Sergeant to the Mid-Iowa Narcotics Enforcement Drug Task Force (M.I.N.E.) in the role of task force supervisor.
 M.I.N.E. consists of numerous jurisdictions working together to successfully investigate and prosecute narcotics offenses in Pella and Central Iowa.

 The Pella Police Department’s School Resource Officer program consists of one officer who is assigned to work in Pella’s schools.
-This officer spends his time connecting with students and staff of the many school buildings in Pella to help promote a healthy relationship between the police department and our youth.
+This officer spends his time connecting with students and staff of the many school buildings in Pella to help promote a healthy relationship between the department and our youth.

 The Pella Police Department is a member of the Central Iowa Regional Tactical Team (CIRTT).
 The CIRTT is committed to protecting and saving lives by maintaining and enhancing the member agency’s ability to respond to and neutralize special threat/response situations through ability and superiority in team training and cohesiveness, specialized tactics, superior marksmanship skills, and specialized equipment.